Mary! Your message in a bottle has arrived...28 years later

-ZAGREB A Canadian man's message in a bottle honouring his promise to write to a woman named Mary has finally washed ashore 28 years later in Croatia.
+ZAGREB A Canadian man's message in a bottle honoring his promise to write to a woman named Mary has finally washed ashore 28 years later in Croatia.

 Surfers cleaning the debris from a beach at the mouth of the Neretva river in the southern Adriatic came across a half-broken bottle with a paper inside, Croatian newspaper Dubrovack Vjesnik said on its website on Wednesday.